maciejtbg/GitHub_Atipera/README.md

 The project has the following main packages:

-- `com.atipera.github.controllers`: Contains the controller classes that handle HTTP requests.
+- `com.myapi.github.controllers`: Contains the controller classes that handle HTTP requests.
-- `com.atipera.github.model`: Contains the DTO classes used for mapping JSON responses.
+- `com.myapi.github.model`: Contains the DTO classes used for mapping JSON responses.
-- `com.atipera.github.service`: Contains the service classes responsible for interacting with the GitHub API.
+- `com.myapi.github.service`: Contains the service classes responsible for interacting with the GitHub API.

 ## Endpoints